maxblaul/nosql-socialnetwork-maxblaul/README.md

 ## Tests

 Testing of the routes is shown below in the screen recording.
+I am aware that the Thought and Reaction routes don't work.
+I am going to ask a TA about that in office hours next class.
+The video stops at the CREATE Thought route becuase there really isn't anything else to show if that particular route is not working.

 ## Questions